ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 * You need to install Angular 2 command line interface [cli.angular.io](http://cli.angular.io) tool ``` sudo  npm install -g @angular/cli``` on Mac for example.
 * You need to install [nodemon](https://nodemon.io/) with ``` sudo npm install -g nodemo```

-## Link to your Conversation service
+## Link to your Watson Conversation service
 You need to create a Watson Conversation Service in IBM Bluemix, get the credential and update the file env-templ.json under server/routes folder with your own credential, then rename this file as env.json
 ```
 {